slimpix/slimpix/README.md

 ---

 ## 🏆 Why SlimPix?
-- Unlike TinyPNG, **SlimPix is 100% offline** and respects your privacy.
+- Unlike other compressors, **SlimPix is 100% offline** and respects your privacy.
 - Blazing-fast image compression with **no need for internet access**.
 - Lightweight, beautiful, and optimized for **macOS Sonoma and beyond**.